Jon G. Burns

-Jon G. Burns (born September 4, 1952) is an American politician from Georgia and the Speaker of the Georgia House of Representatives since January 2023.
+Jon G. Burns (born September 4, 1952) is an American politician from Georgia and the speaker of the Georgia House of Representatives since January 2023.
 Burns is a Republican member of the Georgia House of Representatives from District 159.
-Burns previous served District 157.
-Burns is also the current Majority Leader of Georgia House of Representatives.
-He was selected as the next Speaker in November 2022, succeeding David Ralston.
+Burns previously served District 157.
+Burns was the former Republican majority leader of Georgia House of Representatives, being succeeded by Chuck Efstration upon his election as speaker of the House of Representatives.
+He was selected as the speaker in November 2022, succeeding David Ralston due to his death.

 Early life

 Burns was born in Effingham County, Georgia.
 Burns graduated from Effingham County High School.

 Education

 Burns earned a bachelor's degree in political science from Georgia Southern University.
 Burns earned a JD from John Marshall Law School.

 Career

 Burns served in the Georgia Army National Guard.

 On November 2, 2004, Burns won the election and became a Republican member of Georgia House of Representatives for District 157.
 Burns defeated Woodrow Lovett with 65.05% of the votes.
 On November 7, 2006, as an incumbent, Burns won the election unopposed and continued serving District 157.
 On November 4, 2008, as an incumbent, Burns won the election unopposed and continued serving District 157.
 On November 2, 2010, as an incumbent, Burns won the election and continued serving District 157.
 Burns defeated Elizabeth N. Johnson with 67.36% of the votes.

 On November 6, 2012, Burns won the election unopposed and became a Republican member of Georgia House of Representatives for District 159.
 On November 4, 2014, as an incumbent, Burns won the election unopposed and continued serving District 159.
 On November 8, 2016, as an incumbent, Burns won the election unopposed and continued serving District 159.
 On November 6, 2018, as an incumbent, Burns won the election unopposed and continued serving District 159.
 On November 3, 2020, as an incumbent, Burns won the election unopposed and continued serving District 159.

-In 2015, Burns was elected as the Majority Leader of Georgia House of Representatives.
+In 2015, Burns was elected as the majority leader of Georgia House of Representatives.